ZwickyTransientFacility/simsurvey/docs/index.rst

 simsurvey
 =========

+simsurvey is a Python library for simulating the lightcurve obtained by a astronomical transient survey.

 .. toctree::
    :maxdepth: 1
    :titlesonly:

    install
-   example

-simsurvey is a Python library for simulating the lightcurve obtained by a astronomical transient survey.
+   usage
+   surveyplan
+   builtin-transients
+   custom-transients
+   lightcurve-collections

+More
+====

 * The source code is available on github: https://github.com/ufeindt/simsurvey
 * Report bugs, request features: https://github.com/ufeindt/simsurvey/issues